 You can help her out by lining a box with newspaper, towels and old sheets.
 If she decided she wants to have her kittens elsewhere, don't be surprised if she insistently takes the kittens out of the box and puts them right back where she had them.

 If the kittens are premature or the queen is sick or just decides motherhood isn't for her, you may need to step in.
 They can be fed with a syringe and will need to be kept warm constantly for the first four weeks.

+A cat who has just given birth may experience complications such as retention of fetal membranes, endometritis, mastitis and eclampsia.
+If the queen doesn't pass all of the fetal membrane, it will start to decompose inside her, causing great discomfort.
+A vet will need to give her antibiotics and medicines to help her expel the tissue.
 Endometritis is inflammation of the uterus and needs immediate medical treatment.
 Mastitis is inflammation of the mammary gland.
 If heat therapy and massage doesn't work of if there's an infection or abscess, medical care may be needed.
 Eclampsia, aka milk fever or lactation tetany is a life threatening illness.
 Get her to a vet and don't let her kittens nurse anymore.

 Can a Litter Contain Kittens from Multiple Sires?

 Cats are not very much into monogamy to begin with and being an induced ovulator means a queen will be able to breed any and every time she takes a mate.

 The estrus cycle can last anywhere between seven and twenty-one days, ample time for her to be serviced my many different males.